-- Mild hearing loss: Speech may be hearing in quiet but becomes difficult to understand when terhe is background noise in the environment or when speech is at a distance.
+- Mild hearing loss: Speech may be heard in quiet, but becomes difficult to understand when there is background noise in the environment or when speech is at a distance.

 - Moderate hearing loss: Speech can be heard at a normal level only in quiet and in very close proximity.

 - Moderately- severe hearing loss: Even in a quiet environment speech must be loud in order to be heard, understanding may be impaired even with this louder signal.

 - Severe hearing loss: Speech is very difficult to understand in all situations.